Marijuana Grows Indoors with LEDs 101

-- Short – usually stretches less than double the height after switch to flowering stage
+- Short – usually stretches less than double the height after switching to flowering stage

-- Average – may double in height after switch to flowering stage
+- Average – may double in height after switching to flowering stage

-- Tall – may double or triple in height after switch to the flowering stage
+- Tall – may double or triple in height after switching to the flowering stage

 How to increase bud growth and yields during the flowering stage

 If you have made it this far then you are in pretty good shape.
 It’s time to start working on increasing the size of your buds during the flowering stage.

 Open Buds Site to light: a simple option to increase bud growth is to provide more light directly to the bud areas of the plant.
 You may need to open bushy areas of your plant to expose your buds to more light.
 By opening up the surrounding area of the bud you are allowing more light and air to penetrate into the buds which will greatly increase their growth.

 To expose these grow sites, you can tuck leaves away from the bud, remove some leaves that are covering the bud or bend branches away from the bud sites.
 Do not over stress your plants at this stage.
 Take extra care not to remove too many leaves or to damage the plant stems if you move branches or stems out of the way of your buds.
 Again, it’s common to pull too many leaves.
 Be very careful with the number of leaves you remove.
 Focus instead on moving branches and tucking leaves away as much as possible.